nelsonaloysio/networkx-temporal/docs/source/index.rst

 Build and slice temporal graph
 ------------------------------

-Create a directed :class:`~networkx_temporal.TemporalGraph` object and :func:`~networkx_temporal.TemporalGraph.slice` it into a number of snapshots:
+Create a directed :class:`~networkx_temporal.graph.TemporalGraph` object and :func:`~networkx_temporal.graph.TemporalGraph.slice` it into a number of snapshots:

 .. code-block:: python